openkentuckiana/codeforkyana.github.io/_posts/2019-12-18-power-utility-data.md

 }
 ```

+*Note*: The outage map only supports data to a [zoom level](https://wiki.openstreetmap.org/wiki/Zoom_levels) of 14, so any outages that are still clustered (very close together) at this zoom level can't be individually identified.
+In this case, we set the ID to the geometry polyine plus the start time of the cluster, since we wont' have an incident ID.

 We do make some assumptions about the data:

 * `etr` means estimated time to resolution.
 * `n_out` represents the number of outages.
 It should always be `1` for a non-cluster outage.
-We always drill down until we find individual, not clustered, outages.
 * `cust_a.val` is the number of customers affected.

 We always welcome feedback or examinations of our code to ensure the data is accurate.
 Please reach out if you spot any issues or have any questions.